dqmis/ir2/readme.md

 # IR2 Project

 This repository contains code for UvA IR2 project.
+The project is about reproducing results from the paper ["Text Embeddings Reveal (Almost) As Much As Text"](https://arxiv.org/abs/2310.06816).

 ## Installation